 2. Fruits and berries

 Fruits and berries are in season in summer so they are a must-have during a heatwave.
-You can eat them like a snack or dessert.
+You can eat them as a snack or dessert.
 Fresh fruits and berries also make great toppings for breakfast dishes such as muesli, yogurt parfait, or smoothies.

 3. Rotisserie chicken